Raheem L. Mullins

-Raheem L. Mullins (born March 10, 1978) is an American lawyer and judge who has served as an Associate Justice of the Connecticut Supreme Court since 2017.
+Raheem L. Mullins (born March 10, 1978) is an American lawyer who has served as the chief justice of the Connecticut Supreme Court since 2025.
+He previously served as an associate justice starting in 2017.

 Biography

-Mullins graduated from Watkinson School in Hartford in 1996 then went on to receive his Bachelor of Arts degree in Sociology from Clark University in Worcester, Massachusetts, in 2001 and his Juris Doctor from Northeastern University School of Law in 2004.
+Mullins graduated from the Watkinson School in Hartford in 1996 then went on to receive his Bachelor of Arts degree in Sociology from Clark University in Worcester, Massachusetts, in 2001 and his Juris Doctor from Northeastern University School of Law in 2004.

 After completing law school, he worked as a law clerk for the Honorable Frederick L. Brown of the Massachusetts Appeals Court from 2004 to 2005.
 Prior to his appointment, Mullins was a prosecutor for the Appellate Bureau, Division of Criminal Justice, in Rocky Hill, Connecticut and an assistant attorney general in the Child Protection Division in Hartford.

 He was nominated by Governor Dannel Malloy in 2012 to serve as a judge of the Middlesex County Superior Court.
-He was then appointed to be a judge on the state Court of Appeals in 2014.
+He was then appointed to be a judge on the Connecticut Appellate Court in 2014.